wcdavis26/personal-se_project_about-me/README.md

 # Personal Project About Me Page

 This is a personal project inspired by a project I did in the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+It was created using HTML and CSS.

 ## Project features